marius2347/Autonomous-Robot-Bottle-Detection-ROS/README.md

 ## 🛠️ Future Improvements

 - Add collection mechanism once a bottle is detected.
-- Use LiDAR for better mapping and SLAM.
 - Implement advanced object tracking and bounding boxes in real-time.